 The way of working remotely changed drastically with COVID.
-A lot of products were made quickly available which aimed to fill the gap of meeting people face to face via the Internet using a webcam.
+Many products were quickly made available to fill the gap of meeting people face to face via the Internet using a webcam.

-But there was a problem: most of these products were centralized, and all communications (chat, video, audio or file share) were traveling to and from the company’s servers.
+But there was a problem: most of these products were centralised, and all communications (chat, video, audio or file share) were travelling to and from the company’s servers.

-To obviate this issue, one product in particular gained a lot of attention: Jitsi, the open-source privacy-focused video chat with easy self-hosting capabilities.
+To negate this issue, one product, in particular, gained a lot of attention: Jitsi, the open-source privacy-focused video chat with easy self-hosting capabilities.

-With more than 300 contributors on GitHub, the project is quickly growing and being used by a lot of companies for private communications.
+With more than 300 contributors on GitHub, the project is proliferating and being used by many companies for private communications.

-The attacker will keep having moderator privileges for the full duration of the meeting, allowing full control over other participants and real moderator itself.
+- The attacker will keep having moderator privileges for the entire meeting, allowing complete control over other participants and the real moderator itself.
 It should be noted that a moderator cannot be “kicked” from a meeting once it has commenced.

 The Weak Default Configuration